guidodizi/shrike/docs/compliant_logging/README.md

 stack traces and exceptions from log files.
 Sometimes the file that has the stack trace you need may also contain sensitive data.
-Use this tool to parse and print the stack trace, exception type and optionally exception message (careful as  exception messages may also potentially hold private data.)
+Use this tool to parse and print the stack trace, exception type and optionally exception message (careful as  exception messages may also potentially hold private data).

 ```python
 from shrike.compliant_logging.stack_trace_extractor import StacktraceExtractor